wizardfrag/gitlab-discord/README.md

 # Gitlab discord

-Discord bot that monitors gitlab commits and posts into a specified discord channel when there is activity.
+Discord bot that makes use of webhooks to show Gitlab activity inside of a Discord channel.